6 Amazing Benefits of Flaxseed Water

 - People with bowel obstructions, a narrowed esophagus, or inflammation of the intestine

-Overall, flaxseed is an excellent functional food and is generally safe for consumption.
+Overall, the benefits of flaxseed water make it an excellent functional food and is generally safe for consumption.

 However, before you add it to your diet, it’s a good idea to talk to your doctor or a nutritionist.
 This is especially important if you’re taking medications or food supplements.